Soak, Drip or Spray: How to Choose a Watering System

 When the seeds are just beginning to germinate, before they have true leaves, you'll want to mist the surface of the grow medium regularly, and once they are more developed, you can bottom water them in a seed tray.

 Soaker hoses have hundreds of tiny pores along their tubing that drip water slowly and at a low pressure.
 This allows water to gently seep into the ground at an even rate, getting water directly into the soil and roots.
 Foliage stays dry (which prevents disease) and no water is wasted.
 The Snip-n-Drip Soaker Hose System uses a soaker hose to provide the slow, deep watering that plants love.
 By alternating sections of soaker hose and standard garden hose, you can quickly set up a watering system that applies water where you need it and not where you don't.
 Place the soaker hose next to plants, and use the garden hose to cross paths, patios, and other areas that don't need water.

 Best for: Just about every type of garden!
 Place in a raised bed, coil around newly planted trees and shrubs, or weave through a perennial bed.

-Drip irrigation consists of long tubing with evenly spaced openings that water weeps out.
-Like soaker hoses, drip irrigation is incredibly efficient at getting water right into the soil, minimizing loss due to evaporation.
+Drip irrigation systems consist of long tubing with evenly spaced openings that water weeps out.
+Like soaker hoses, an irrigation system is incredibly efficient at getting water right into the soil, minimizing loss due to evaporation.
 The WaterWell Drip Line Kit is a complete, customizable kit that provides consistent drip action for up to four 25-foot rows.
 The unobtrusive, small-diameter water line has precise perforations at 12-inch intervals.
 Simply cut the drip line to the lengths you need and arrange along rows, positioning the perforations to apply water to individual plants.